imMMQ/scMageck/README.md

 # scMAGeCK

-scMAGeCK is a computational model to interrogate genes associated multiple expression phenotypes from CRISPR screens coupled with single-cell sequencing data.
+scMAGeCK is a computational model to identify genes associated with multiple expression phenotypes from CRISPR screening coupled with single-cell RNA sequencing data (CROP-seq).

-scMAGeCK is based on our previous [MAGeCK](http://mageck.sourceforge.net) and MAGeCK-VISPR model for pooled CRISPR screens.
+scMAGeCK is based on our previous [MAGeCK](http://mageck.sourceforge.net) and MAGeCK-VISPR models for pooled CRISPR screens.

 # Installation